Australian Gregory

 Key Features

-- Bright yellow or orange highlights on the tips of the dorsal and caudal fins
+- Golden-yellow or orange tips on the dorsal and anal fins

 When You’ll See Them